cjphawes/hangman-project-three/README.md

 - The title of Hangman Havoc used [ASCII ](https://ascii.co.uk/text) text.
 - I used the [ANSI Escape Sequence](https://blog.finxter.com/how-to-print-bold-text-in-python/) method for making words/numbers bold.
 - I used the [Colorama](https://blog.finxter.com/how-to-print-bold-text-in-python/) package for the coloring of text, using [Replit](https://replit.com/talk/ask/How-do-you-change-text-colors-and-fonts-in-python/122041) for the different colors.
+- I used [Emoji](https://pypi.org/project/emoji/) package for being able to display my emoji's in the terminal.

 #### Media

 - I used [Imageresizer](https://imageresizer.com/) for all the README.md & TESTING.md file images.
 - I used [Screen Capture](https://www.screencapture.com/) for the recording for the TESTING.md file.
 - I used [Chrome Capture Extension](https://chromewebstore.google.com/detail/chrome-capture-gif-screen/ggaabchcecdbomdcnbahdfddfikjmphe) for all of the documentation images in the TESTING.md & README.md files.

-## Reminders

-- Your dependencies must be placed in the `requirements.txt` file